kennym/kennym/README.md

 ### Hi there 👋

-I'm a Web3 developer with strong interests in building crypto products, and mostly self-taught (thanks Google Search).
-I'm currently working at [Quant](https://quant.finance).
-We're looking for devs!
+I'm a Web3 developer with strong interests in building crypto products.

 I'm [top 6%](https://stackoverflow.com/users/221612/kenny-meyer) on StackOverflow.
-I love playing Roblox with my daughter, and I'm obsessed with crypto and the values that crypto represents: Trust, Transparency and Collaboration.
+I love playing video games with my daughter and I'm obsessed with crypto and the values that crypto represents: Trust, Transparency and Collaboration.

 ## Biggest achievements